-Narrative/Reflective/Descriptive
+Narrative/Descriptive/Reflective

-- If narrative, the essay must have a strong storyline and an interesting ending. - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced. - If descriptive, the writer should create a picture in words using as many senses as possible to make the description clear. - NOTE: A candidate may write an essay which contains elements of more than one type of essay.
-[50]
+- If narrative, the essay must have a strong storyline and an interesting ending. - If descriptive, the writer should create a picture in words using as many senses as possible to make the description clear. - If reflective, the essay should convey emotional reactions and feelings the candidate experiences/experienced.

+A candidate may write an essay which contains elements of more than NOTE: one type of essay/any other essay type.